First Experimental Evidence of a Beam-Beam Long-Range Compensation Using Wires in the Large Hadron Collider: Experimental Results and Observations

 In order to identify the BBLR interactions signature, the transverse beam size of Beam 2 was increased by a controlled transverse emittance blow-up.
 A spike of beam losses was observed on the \textit{HO+BBLR} indicating that the BBLR interactions have been enhanced.
 The wire compensators were thus turned on and off repeatedly in cycles, and the results are reported in Fig.~\ref{fig:LI_results}.

-The top plot on Fig.~\ref{fig:LI_results} shows the evolution of the effective cross-section for both the \textit{HO} and \textit{HO+BBLR} bunches.
-The spike observed around 10:20 corresponds to the controlled transverse emittance blow-up.
+The top plot on Fig.~\ref{fig:LI_results} shows the evolution of the effective cross-section for both the \textit{HO} (in blue) and \textit{HO+BBLR} (in orange) bunches, together with the burn-ff limit (black dashed line).
+The background coloring corresponds to the different values of crossing angle.
+The bottom plot shows the evolution of the current in the four different wires.
+The spike in the effective cross-section observed around 10:20 corresponds to the controlled transverse emittance blow-up.
 The \textit{HO} bunch also experienced a spike of a smaller amplitude.
-By powering on and off the wires, the losses of the \textit{HO+BBLR} bunch reduced and increased respectively, showing, with a crossing angle of 150~$\mu$rad, a possible mitigation of the BBLR interactions with the wires.
+By powering on and off the wires, the losses of the \textit{HO+BBLR} bunch reduced and increased respectively, showing, with a crossing angle of 150~µrad, a possible mitigation of the BBLR interactions with the wires.
 At around 11:10, the crossing angle was reduced down to 140~$\mu$rad (8.1~$\sigma$), with the wires on, enhancing again the BBLR interactions.
 Nevertheless, no spike of losses was observed for the \textit{HO+BBLR} bunch, showing that even with a reduced crossing angle, the wire compensators could still be effective.
-The crossing angle was finally decreased further down to 130~$\mu$rad (7.5~$\sigma$).
+The crossing angle was finally decreased further down to 130~µrad (7.5~$\sigma$).
 A slight increase of losses was observed for the \textit{HO+BBLR} bunch but the effective cross-section remained close to the burn-off limit.
 Eventually, some on and off cycles with the wires were performed in order to demonstrate the reproducibility of the observations, even in a more aggressive configuration with a lower crossing angle.
 At around 11:50, data was partially lost due to an issue with the CMS data logging system.
-Finally, at 12:25, all the wire currents were set to 350~A, and a loss spike was observed for the \textit{HO} bunch.
+Finally, at 12:25, all the wire currents were set to 350~A, and a loss spike was observed for the bunches suffering only from HO collisions.
 This observation is compatible with an overcompensation mechanism: the wires compensators act like additional BBLR interactions inducing beam losses.

 The Low Intensity experiment was therefore very conclusive, showing a clear effect of the wire compensators on the BBLR interactions.
 It has been observed that the BBLR-induced losses could be reduced or cancelled by powering the wires, without any negative impact on the bunch experiencing no or less BBLR interactions.
 Those positive results motivated the High Intensity experiment, moving towards beam conditions compatible with the nominal operation configuration.